 Dress regulations are provided here to give you a guide to traditional golf course attire.
-Burleigh Golf Club welcomes all visitors.
-We are, however, a traditional Club and we?d like to maintain this standard ongoing.
+We take pleasure in welcoming visitors to Burleigh Golf Club, however we are a traditional golf club and Dress Regulations apply to all players.
 Please follow these standards when you come to play with us.

 Men Shirt with collar, shoes, socks, slacks.
 Tailored shorts may